mazenharake/entop/README.md

 ### Commands when running entop:

-[1-N]:
+[0-9]:
-  Sort on column number 1 through N. Starts with first column (1) and up to N where N is the last column.
+  Sort on column number 0 through 9.
+Starts with first column (0) and up to the last column (9).

 r:
   Toggles the sorting order from ascending to descending and vice versa.